-Rand Paul Under Attack from the Left for his ‘Lunch Counter Libertarianism’by Stephen Littau
+Rand Paul Under Attack from the Left for his ‘Lunch Counter Libertarianism’

 Now that Dr. Rand Paul easily dispatched the big government establishment Republican candidate Trey Grayson in the Kentucky senate primary, the Left is already on the attack.
 Rachel Maddow had Dr. Paul on her show regarding some comments he made concerning the 1964 Civil Rights Act.
 The issue: the notion that the federal government should not force private businesses to adopt anti-discriminatory practices.

 In response to The Rachel Maddow Show interview, Jake Berliner for The Huffington Post writes:

 Pretty much everyone is rightfully offended by this sentiment.
 The question of whether or not it is an overreach of government to desegregate lunch counters is long settled.
 What still exists is the sort of economic libertarianism that drives one to Paul’s conclusion.